 Notwithstanding the presentation of the topics in the syllabus document, it is envisaged that some examination questions may integrate ideas from more than one topic, and that topics may be tested in the contexts of problem solving and application of mathematics.
 While problems may be set in context, no assumptions will be made about the knowledge of the context.
 All information will be self-contained within the problem.

 SCHEME OF EXAMINATION PAPERS

-For the examination in H1 Mathematics, there will be one 3-hour paper marked out of 100 as follows:
+For the examination in H2 Mathematics, there will be two 3-hour papers, each carrying 50% of the total mark, and each marked out of 100, as follows: